Art & Design | Level 2

 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.

-Northbrook MET is renowned for its creative industries courses.
+Northbrook College is renowned for its creative industries courses.
 You will work in state-of-the-art artists’ studios with access to our 3D workshop, darkroom, printmaking studio, Mac suites and pattern cutting room.

-Northbrook MET is renowned for its Creative Industries courses, which take place within the fantastic facilities at our West Durrington Campus.
+Northbrook College is renowned for its Creative Industries courses, which take place within the fantastic facilities at our West Durrington Campus.

 Our state-of-the-art studios and workshops are equipped for a wide range of art and design disciplines including painting and drawing, 3D design, textiles and fashion, graphics, printmaking, wood, metal, ceramics, plaster and photography.